Divorce and life insurance: the key points

 What happens to life insurance after divorce?

-• A policy that’s held ‘in trust’
+- Whether the policy is held ‘in trust’

-• A policy tied to your mortgage.
+- Whether the policy is tied to your mortgage.

 What happens to single policy life insurance after divorce?

-Most policies allow you to change your beneficiaries at any time for whatever reason.
-After your divorce, you might want your money to go to your children, relatives or a new partner if you die, rather than your ex.
-On the other hand, if your ex-partner is the primary caregiver who relies on your income for child maintenance, you might prefer to keep them as the beneficiary.
+Most policies allow you to change your beneficiaries at any time.
+When it comes to a single life insurance policy after divorce, you might prefer that your money goes to your children, relatives or a new partner if you die, rather than your ex.

 What happens to joint policy life insurance after divorce?